 Share What You’ve Learned

 Not everybody on your team can probably attend the conference.
 Someone has to stay back and keep the lights on most of the time.
 I am a huge fan of the USB stick that you can purchase.
-This USB stick has all of the regular sessions on it and it’s not a horrible cost (not thousands of dollars) and it is a great way to share content amongst your teammates.
+This USB stick has all of the regular sessions on it and it’s not a horrible cost (not thousands of dollars) and it is a great way to share content among your teammates.

 If you have a team back at the office eagerly awaiting your return to take the on-call pager, take some time to schedule a knowledge sharing meeting.
 It doesn’t have to be long, but you can pass along what you’ve learned during your time at the conference.
 By doing this, you’ve also helped your organization get additional ROI from sending you.
 Down the road this could potentially ensure you get to go back as your manager will know that you’ll share knowledge which helps the company in the long run.